aduca98/bookshelf/books/made_to_stick.md

 - Sentences > paragraphs

 - Reading proverbs are really good for making simple ideas with a lot of value in them.
 Get a book on proverbs?

+- When you say 3 things, you say nothing.

+- Use "pointers" to concepts.
+Ex.
+"JFK" isn't 3 letters, it is a pointer to a person.

+- You tap the existing memory terrain of your audience, use what is already there.

+- Easier to learn concepts if you tie it to concepts you already know.
+You associate it with a schema you have.
+Schema = a collection of generic properties of a concept.
+Pre-recorded information in your memory.

+- Schemas enable simplicity

+- An accurate but useless idea is still useless.
+So don't worry about only using schemas that are perfectly alike.
+Because that doesn't exist.

+- Use analogies = great way to avoid useless accuracy and dodge the Curse of Knowledge

+- Ex.
+Disney calls cast members, they audition for roles, walk around onstage, customers are guests.
+Etc.. metaphor is useful for Disney employees.

+### Concept 2: Unexpected

+- The most basic way of getting someones attention is breaking a pattern.
+Humans adapt to consistent patterns, so breaking it will alert them.

+- Brain is designed to be aware of change.
+Helps us survive.

+- Surprise and interest.
+Surprise gets someones attention.

+- We are constantly guessing on what is going to happen.
+When it goes against what we guess -> that is surprise and it gets our attention.
+Ex. family trip ad that ended up a car crash for a seatbelt awareness video.

+- Brows go up when you are surprised (eyes get bigger, take in more information. evolutionary thing, kinda cool)

+- Only use surprise in service to the core message.

+- If you want idea to be sticky.
+Break someones guessing machine and then fix it.

+- Process: 1) identify central message (the core) 2) figure out what is counterintuitive about the message 3) communicate message in way that breaks guessing machine

+- Nordstrom, make customers happy even at the expense of efficiency.
+"Nordies" will giftwrap a product bought from Macys.
+Unexpected.

+- Don't bury the lead

+- Exercise in journalism class.
+Gave them all a bunch of information.
+They started writing a story using Who what where etc... and then he said.
+The first sentence is "there will be no school next thursday".
+Don't bury the lead.

+- Big numbers don't stick

+- Bring things back to tangible.
+Foreign aid example for how much US spends on it.
+Instead of $10B a year, it's one soft drink per US person.
+Feels more tangible.

+- Mystery keeps peoples attention

+- Create a mystery and invite the reader in.
+Mysteries create a need for closure.

+- Mystery is created from an unexpected journey.

+- 1. schema violation (surprise) and then 2) take them on a journey to uncover something. a mystery

+- "What will happen next?"

+- Curiosity happens when we feel a gap in our knowledge.
+You can do this by highlighting specific knowledge someone is missing.

+- You don't care about something until you find out you didn't know about it.

+- Start with a puzzle.
+"Why do people X do Y, we set out to find out why"

+- ABC early on wanted more view time.
+They had to make people care about sports teams they didn't.
+Strategy: pan over the city, get you in the shoes of the city people maybe unearth some beef they have with the other team.
+Teach you so then you are invested in the outcome.

+- Give people enough context so they start to care

+### Concept 3: TODO: